CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-01.md

-# Exercise 1: Introduction to Retrieval-Augmented Generation (RAG) Automation and Copilot Studio
+# Lab 1: Introduction to Automation and Copilot Studio

 ### Estimated Duration: 30 Minutes